Crazy Rich Asians spin-off in the works

 The spin-off will reportedly tell the story of newly single Astrid, who was married to a philanderer (played by Pierre Png), and her reunion with her first love, Charlie.

-Crazy Rich Asians, starring Constance Wu and Henry Golding, was the first Hollywood movie since The Joy Luck Club (1993) to feature an all-Westernised Asian ensemble cast.
+Crazy Rich Asians, starring Constance Wu and Henry Golding, was the first Hollywood movie since The Joy Luck Club (1993) to feature an all-Asian ensemble cast.
 Partly filmed in Singapore, it featured many local landmarks.

 Directed by Jon M. Chu, who is also helming the sequel, it was the highest-grossing romantic comedy of the 2010s, making more than US$238 million (S$330 million) at the box office worldwide.